uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 How could we:

-1. Add a trend line for the number of unemployed people
+1. Add a smooth line for the number of unemployed people.
+Are there any interesting arguments that could make the smoother more useful?
 2. Colour the points according to the median duration of unemployment (see `?economics`)